• Skip to main content

 I wonder if this is because the lactase enzymes do take a few months to regenerate if they do come back at all after treating SIBO, and the participants in the study were not placed on a lactose-restricted diet.

 Regardless, it’s important to find out if you have SIBO because this can be an underlying root cause of Hashimoto’s, and treating the SIBO can not only help your sugar digestive enzymes to regenerate, but can also result in remission from Hashimoto’s, in some cases.
 SIBO has become a hot topic in the gut world, so some more progressive doctors may be willing to test you for it.
-Otherwise, you can self-order a 2-hour Small Intestinal Bacterial Overgrowth lactulose breath test.
+Otherwise, you can self-order the 3-hour SIBO lactulose test through my Rupa Health, Direct Labs, and MyMedLab channels.

 Low stomach acid (which is very common in Hashimoto’s) can contribute to poor absorption of many things, including thyroid medications.
 Some patients take their thyroid medications with a glass of water that includes squeezed lemon juice or a teaspoon of apple cider vinegar.
 I have personally had excellent results with using Betaine with Pepsin to support stomach acid.